15 Best Bachelor's Degrees In Journalism

 No matter what degree you decide on, we hope our research and support has made the selection process easier.
 There are numerous resources BVS utilizes to collect information on degrees, and we encourage you to check them out for yourself!

-Here are the 15 Best Bachelor's Degrees in Journalism for 2020!
+Here are the 15 Best Bachelor's Degrees in Journalism!

 15. American University - Washington, D.C.